 Azure Kubernetes Service (AKS) Cluster using the native Azure Provider

-This example deploys an AKS cluster, creates an Azure Active AD application, creates a Service Principal and sets credentials to manage access to the cluster.
+This example deploys an AKS cluster, creates an Azure User Assigned Managed Identity, and sets credentials to manage access to the cluster.

 Deploying the App

 To deploy your infrastructure, follow the below steps.

 After cloning this repo, from this working directory, run these commands:

 Create a new stack, which is an isolated deployment target for this example:

 $ pulumi config set azure-native:location westus2

 After 3-4 minutes, your cluster will be ready, and the kubeconfig YAML you’ll use to connect to the cluster will be available as an Output.
 You can save this kubeconfig to a file like so: